quencs/baml/beps/docs/proposals/BEP-007-formatter/README.md

 - Comments within expressions will be preserved in-place where possible, or moved to the nearest valid position if the formatter's line-breaking would make them syntactically invalid

 ### Configuration
-The initial implementation will use a canonical, non-configurable style.
+The formatter will have a canonical, non-configurable style.
 This will ensure that all BAML code looks the same.

 ### Integration
 The formatter will be accessible through:

 - A `baml format` (`fmt` will also work) CLI command for formatting files or directories
 - LSP integration for format-on-save in editors
-- A `--check` flag for CI/CD to verify code is formatted
 - A `baml_onionskin` layer displaying formatted code

 ### Scope
-The formatter will handle all BAML language constructs including:
+The formatter will handle all top-level BAML language constructs including:

+- Imperative function definitions
-- Function definitions
+- LLM function definitions
 - Class definitions
 - Enum definitions
 - Client and retry policy configurations
 - Type annotations
-- Comments and documentation
+- Comments

 ## Variable Line Width Rules